Where was everyone now?

 When my husband and I decided we were ready to become parents, I was able to get pregnant easily and enjoyed smooth trimesters full of confidence.
-Lulled into thinking the journey on the other side of the womb would be just as easy, I developed unrealistic expectations born from a lack of real knowledge and discussions about what I had gotten myself into.
+Lulled into thinking the journey on the other side of the womb would be just as easy, I developed unrealistic expectations born from a lack of real knowledge and discussions about what was ahead.

 Looking back, I believe something is woefully missing from conversations during the expectant phase of new parenthood.
 After giving birth, I wondered if I was the only mom who missed something between the lines of those pregnancy books.
 But I wasn't alone—I just needed support from other parents to remind me of that.

 Welcoming a child isn't just about a new life, but also a new transition to motherhood.
 Yet, the attention tends to be on meeting the infant's needs—without much regard for how the parents are faring.
-What emotional grief could new mothers be spared if only we're given more realistic information, invited in on more authentic conversations and been seen as people who deserve support separate from our newborns?
+What emotional grief new mothers could be spared if only we were given more realistic information, invited in on more authentic conversations and seen as people who deserve support separate from our newborns?

 Where was everyone now?

-Cautiously, I sought out a local mom's group.
+So, I sought out a local mom's group.
 I didn't doubt that sharing and being heard by other women experiencing motherhood for the first time would be validating.
-But I realized after my first get-together with this group of women gathered by our local hospital, each group has its own distinct personality based on the mindset of those who comprise it—and while this wasn't the group for me, it did confirm my suspicion that I needed a group.
+But I realized after my first get-together with this group of women gathered by our local hospital, each group has its own distinct personality based on the mindset of those who comprise it.
+And while this wasn't the group for me, it did confirm my suspicion that I needed a group.

 After sharing this experience with another mom friend from a few towns away, she invited me to come to her group's next meeting.
 Before the first meeting was over, I knew it was a fit.
 Those weekly get-togethers at our alternating homes were my lifeline.
 Here was a group of women, brought together by the common desire to be where we could just be, in whatever way that happened to manifest at that moment.

-Unlike the resources in any book or on any website, it was only with other mothers—those who were on this journey with me—that I learned it is normal and okay to worry if I am doing it all wrong.
+It was in connecting with other mothers—those who were on this journey with me—that I learned how normal and okay it was to worry if I am doing it all wrong.
 And while there is no dismissing the value of parenting books, classes and resources, I also needed community.

-It may not have been as simple to find, but it came with a greater sense of relief when it was discovered.
+It may not have been simple to find, but it was a great sense of relief when it was discovered.
 In our assembled community, we realized we were not alone in dealing with the good and bad.
-No matter what, we knew we weren't alone.
+And no matter what, we knew we weren't alone.

 Originally posted on Medium.